Paul Rosini

 Natives of Copenhagen, Denmark, Julius and Agnes Zancig came to the United States around 1899.
 That same year, they found themselves in Chicago, Illinois, and it was there they made their theatrical debut.
 They performed at the San Souci park with a variety of other psychic entertainers.

 After one season at San Souci, the Zancigs started to perform at private engagements around the city.
-Julius soon realized these intimate performances could be quite lucrative.
+Julius soon realized these intimate performances could be lucrative.

 In 1902, the great New York impresario Oscar Hammerstein saw the Zancigs perform at a private party.
-He was quite impressed with their skills and engaged them to appear in his show at the Paradise Roof Gardens in New York City.
+He was impressed with their skills and engaged them to appear in his show at the Paradise Roof Gardens in New York City.
 The Zancigs Act was successful, and their run at the Roof Gardens lasted eleven weeks.

 As a result of their newly acquired fame, the Zancigs were engaged by members of high society to perform at private functions and parties.
 Their popularity snowballed, and they moved to New York City around 1903.